AminetAminet

 And, after syncing towards UTC (or the realtime clock running in UTC),

-run TZUtil (from Aminet) to correct the system time according to TZ.
+run TZUtil (from Aminet) to change the system time according to TZ.
+Fitz

 towards UTC when talking to a Unix server.
 See also the example below.

-'TZOFFS' env variable (or command line argument), but you would have to
+the 'TZOFFS' env variable (or command line argument), but you would have

-account for DST and calculate the offset yourself.
-For example, TZOFFS for
+to account for DST and calculate the offset yourself.
+For example,

 - A good place for setting up shares on an Amiga is your network startup